In the long run, there are only two sustainable positions–you sell less for less or you sell more for more.

 Customers want a better ride, a better driving product and convenience features that actually improve their mowing experience.
 Look at Toro’s MyRide as the current example.
 LED lights that only shine in the front and “Smart Apps” just are not what they want.

 Safety is a major incremental step for the industry to survive.
 The auto industry fixed seat belt use with front and side airbags.
 It’s time for the entire industry to work together on safety.
 We either need to find a way to keep the customer and their children safe around these products or come up with a new way to cut grass.
 Eliminating the ability to mow in reverse was not the answer because it is too easy to bypass.
 Adding backup alarms, flashing lights, bumpers that shut off the mower, mirrors and other safety items we don’t yet know about is what’s required.
 Some larger ZTR’s could even benefit from a backup camera.
-Something a simple as a working brake instead of a pedal that disconnects the power from the engine to the transmission could work for L&G.
+Something a simple as a working brake instead of a pedal that disconnects the power from the engine to the transmission could work wonders for L&G safety statistics.

 People are going to figure out what’s best for them.
 If we educate them they’re going to seek out real value.
-If we spend more time educating them they will find the best product for them and become a customer for life.
+If we spend more time educating them why you care they will find the best product for them and become a customer for life.
 And the education starts with the first person they come in contact with at your dealership, retail store, chat window or phone conversation.

 It’s time to choose.
 Are you here for the long run or just the next shareholder meeting?